Gamification: Meaningful stories

-Meaningful stories are game design elements that don't relate to the player's performance.
+Meaningful stories are game design elements unrelated to player performance.
 The narrative context in which a gamified application can be embedded contextualizes activities and characters in the game and gives them meaning beyond the mere quest for points and achievements.
 A story can be communicated by a game's title (e.g., Space Invaders) or by complex storylines typical of contemporary role-playing video games (e.g., The Elder Scrolls Series).
 Narrative contexts can be oriented towards real, non-game contexts or act as analogies of real-world settings.
-The latter can enrich boring, barely stimulating contexts, and, consequently, inspire and motivate players particularly if the story is in line with their personal interests.
+The latter can enrich otherwise unstimulating contexts, and, consequently, inspire and motivate players particularly if the story is in line with their personal interests.

 Avatars

 Avatars are visual representations of players within the game or gamification environment.
 Usually, they are chosen or even created by the player.
-Avatars can be designed quite simply as a mere pictogram, or they can be complexly animated, three- dimensional representations.
-Their main formal requirement is that they unmistakably identify the players and set them apart from other human or computer-controlled avatars.
+Avatars can be designed quite simply as a mere pictogram, or they can be complexly animated, three-dimensional representations.
+Their primary requirement is that they unmistakably identify the players and set them apart from other human or computer-controlled avatars.
 Avatars allow the players to adopt or create another identity and, in cooperative games, to become part of a community.